internetarchive/cicd/README.md

 ---

 # Example usage & setup
-1. Copy the yaml below into your github repo (any name, `cicd.yml`, etc.) in a subdir from the top: `.github/workflows/`:
+1. Copy the yaml below into your github repo with a `Dockerfile` - (any name, `cicd.yml`, etc.) in a subdir from the top: `.github/workflows/`:

 ```yaml
 name: CICD